sd1726/Ollya/README.md

 # Ollya
-This is a Cosmetic Website.
+This is a Clone of Cosmetic Website.